weslleymberg/webservices/README.md

 webservices
 ===========

-Creating webservers using sinatra and rspec.
+Creating webservices using sinatra and rspec.